Bathurst High Campus: Astley Cup

 The Astley Cup is a long-standing sporting competition between Bathurst High, Orange High and Dubbo Senior College.
-The Astley Cup incorporates rugby league, girls and boys soccer, tennis, hockey, basketball, karate, netball and athletics.
+The Astley Cup incorporates rugby league, girls and boys soccer, tennis, hockey, basketball, karate, netball, polo and athletics.
 The Astley Cup also includes the coveted Mulvey Cup debating competition.
 Bathurst High has had a long history of victory in this debating competition, successfully taking out the cup this year.
-The campus mascots for the Astley Competition are Frosty the bear and Malfoy the dragon.

-Bathurst High School Song

-Comrades all united by a common bond we throng.

-Teachers, scholars, athletes lift your heads and join the song.

-Through this sunny country let it echo, loud and long.

-We are the Bathurst High School.

-Hurrah!
-Hurrah!
-For we are young and free!

-Hurrah!
-Hurrah!
-Triumphant we shall be!